vinaygoel/ars-workshop/notebooks/README.md

 #### Create the notebook environment
 ```
 ./notebooks/create-environment.sh
-# the above command will also open up a window with a prompt to download the nltk corpus.
-# Please download the corpus and then close the window to complete the creation of the notebook environment.
 ```

 ## IPython Notebooks

-You're now ready to start working with [IPython notebooks](https://ipython.org/ipython-doc/3/notebook/notebook.html)
+You're now ready to start working with [IPython notebooks](https://ipython.org/ipython-doc/3/notebook/notebook.html) and will only need to run the following commands in the future.

 To start, run
 ```